bzkarimi/VASP/README.md

 &nbsp; &nbsp; &nbsp;

-### Hybrid functional such as PBE0/HSE06: Some special care is needed.
+### Hybrid functionals such as PBE0/HSE06: Some special care is needed.

 * **Step 0**: Relax the structure with PBE and save **WAVECAR**.